SolidRun/meta-solidrun-arm-imx8/README.md

 	bunzip2 -c tmp/deploy/images/imx8mpsolidrun/imx-image-full-imx8mpsolidrun.wic.bz2 | sudo dd of=/dev/sdX bs=1M

+Or for a multi-core machine this can done faster using

+    lbzcat tmp/deploy/images/imx8mpsolidrun/imx-image-full-imx8mpsolidrun.wic.bz2 | sudo dd of=/dev/sdX bs=4M conv=fsync

 (**Notice that /dev/sdX is the block device points to your micro SD**)